joist-orm/joist-orm/docs/gql-filtering-patten.markdown

 At runtime, the GraphQL execution flow for this query is:

-1. Find all authors that match `authors` using `em.find`.
+1. Find all authors that match `authors` using `em.find` (in this case all authors, because we didn't use a top-level filter).

-2. For each found `Author`, call `authorResolvers.books(root: authorIdN, filter: ...)`, which, assuming the `filter` is implemented by database-backed filtering, makes another `em.find` call _per author_.
+2. For each found author, call `authorResolvers.books(authorIdN, args)`, which, assuming the `filter` is implemented by database-backed filtering, makes an additional `em.find` call _per author_.

-And so here is the difference: in 1st example of calling `books(...) / author` we're calling many `reference.load` calls--but they are easily batched; however, in the 2nd example of `authors / books(...)` we're calling many `em.find` calls--and they are more complicated to batch.
+And so here is the difference: in 1st example of calling `books(...) / author` we're calling many `reference.load` calls--but that's okay because they are easily batched.
+However, in the 2nd example of `authors / books(...)` we're calling many `em.find` calls--and they are more complicated to batch.

 Joist does _attempt_ to batch these multiple `em.find` calls into a N+1 safe/single physical database query, however, because the `em.find`s `where` clause paramater can be arbitrarily complex, it's just not as efficient as batched `reference.load` calls.